 We have tons of respect for military service, but Buffer is about as far from a military environment as possible.
 While the name “bootcamp” conjured up time trials and feats of strength, we’re really more about smiley face emojis, learning and development, and speaking gently with one another.

 This change should help us live up to another of our values, “Communicate with clarity.”

 What the first 45 days at Buffer looks like now

 Moving forward, we’ll no longer use the terminology of “bootcamp,” but the first 6 weeks a new teammate spends at Buffer will still remain incredibly crucial.

 - We’ll still provide the same amount of coaching, feedback, and open communication

 - We’ll still set up new teammates with buddies to help them learn the most about Buffer’s culture and values.

-- We’ll still offer a full pay-out for the entire 45 days in the event a bootcamper doesn’t choose to continue with us (or vice versa).
+- We’ll still offer a full pay-out for the entire 45 days in the event a teammate doesn’t choose to continue with us.